 May – June.
 The best of early spring brings warm weather and wildflowers with mild weather.
 Once the snows have melted and temperatures warm, the trails are largely dry and clear, but precisely when those conditions arrive are difficult to predict.
 Sawmill Spring is the first to dry up as the season progresses, but other springs continue to run until mid-summer.
 Flies can be a nuisance in certain locations.

 July – August.
 By summer the trails are clear of snow and roads to all the trailheads are open.
 The same hot daytime temperatures that melted the snow can also lead to hot and sweaty days on the trail.
-Combine that with limited available of water sources as the springs dry up and maintaining hydration requires careful planning, either by caching or carrying extra water.
+Combine that with limited availability of water sources as the springs dry up and maintaining hydration requires careful planning, either by caching or carrying extra water.

 Sept – October.
 A Zion park ranger has told us this is the nicest time of the year to hike the Zion Traverse.
 Trails are free of snow and the temperatures have begun to level off.
 Early storms could bring snow or precipitation at the higher elevations unexpectedly.